 The existing employees may be resistant to change: Some team members might fear a new leader or coworker.
 Many people like the status quo, so change can be an obstacle to overcome.
 The right fit can usually calm these anxieties and turn them into a positive.

 There are several strategies your company can use for external recruitment.
 Working with a recruiter can help streamline the process — they will take care of the initial outreach and ensure only the best resumes land on your desk.
-You might choose from several external recruitment sources and methods to help you find the right match, such as:
+Are you wondering what is an example of an external recruitment source?
+There are several external recruitment sources and methods.
+You can check out our examples of external recruiting sources below.

-Job sites: One of the most popular ways for a job seeker to find a new position is through a job website.
+Job sites: One of the most popular ways for a job seeker to find a new position is through a job website also known as a job board.
 Many companies and recruiters post directly to these sites for a fee.
-Your company can also post for the job on your website.
-Many sites will pick up postings automatically and then funnel prospective candidates to your site.
+Your company can also post for the job on your company website.
+Some companies even build specific job portals on their website to house all open positions.
+Many job sites will pick up your postings automatically and then funnel prospective candidates to your site.

 Social media: Social media platforms offer a variety of ways to get in touch with new candidates.
 LinkedIn, the professional’s social network, lets you post jobs to your company’s profile.
 As a career networking site, it’s also a great place for recruiters to reach out to potential candidates.
 Companies and recruiters can also find luck posting paid advertisements on other social media platforms.

 Referrals: Referrals continue to be an excellent source of new talent.
 Employers love referrals — 88 percent of them rank references as their number one source for superior talent.
-Recruiters can also find referrals by asking their network for potential matches.
+Recruiters can also find referrals by asking their network for potential matches or requesting employee referrals.
 When a recruiter places a candidate with a similar job title, they can ask for recommendations to fill their roster of open positions.

 Passive candidates: Many of the best candidates aren’t looking for a new job.
 Head hunters tap top performers to custom-build a superstar talent pool.
 Passive candidates are less likely to have a checkered job history or get swept away by a competing job offer.